Integreight/1Sheeld-Arduino-Library/README.md

 **Manual Method**

 Download the latest version of the library either from [our website](http://1sheeld.com/downloads) or the [releases page](https://github.com/Integreight/1Sheeld-Arduino-Library/releases).
-Unzip it in a new directory names *OneSheeld* inside your Arduino's libraries directory.
+Unzip it in a new directory named *OneSheeld* inside your Arduino's libraries directory.

 ## Usage And Examples ##